Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Mean-field formulation of gap spectrum of ECHP

-In what follows we will neglect the Coulomb interactions of Eq. (\ref{totalH} ), being accounted already in the antiferromagnetic Mott insulator of undoped cuprates.
-Coulomb scattering rates will be included later in the strange metal conductivity.
-We make the mean-field approximation to the last term as
+In the following, we neglect the Coulomb interactions in Eq. (\ref{totalH}), which is already accounted for by the Mott insulator state of antiferromagnetic chain, in a form of Coulomb blockade disallowing charge transfer along the chain.
+However, the Coulomb scattering rates are later included in the strange-metal-phase linear-$T$ resistivity.
+We obtain the mean-field approximation of the last term as:

 and denote by